Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 * **AWS Glue**

     AWS Glue is a fully managed ETL service that can be used to discover, transform, and move data between various data stores.
 In the data lake infrastructure, Glue can be used to transform raw data ingested from relational databases, prepare it for analysis, and load it into S3 or another data store.
-It also has built-in support for parallelism and job scheduleing, which will help us to optimize the ETL process.
+It also has built-in support for parallelism and job scheduling, which will help us to optimize the ETL process.

-    It could be usefule to implement a monitoring and alerting system to ensure that data is being ingested, transformed, and loaded within the specified timeframes.
+    It could be useful to implement a monitoring and alerting system to ensure that data is being ingested, transformed, and loaded within the specified timeframes.
 For example, Glue job Bookmarks can be used to keep track of the progress of a Glue ETL job.
 Bookmarks can be used to resume a job run from where it left off in case of a failure, and also to track the completion of a job run.
 Bookmarks can be queried using the AWS Glue API or console to build custom monitoring solutions.

 * **AWS Database Migration Service**